We are going to have unsettled weather at times through the weekend

-There will be a few showers and thunderstorms scattered around the area early tonight.
-The rest of tonight will be a bit humid with a fair amount of clouds and some isolated showers.
-Lows tonight will be near to just above 60.

-An upper-level low combined with a flow from the Atlantic Ocean will continue to bring us more clouds than sunshine on Saturday.
-We will have scattered showers and there will also be a couple of thunderstorms in the area during the afternoon.
-Highs Saturday will be in the lower to middle 70s.
+An upper-level low combined with a flow from the Atlantic Ocean will continue to bring us more clouds than sunshine on today.
+We will have scattered showers.
+There will also be a couple of thunderstorms around during the afternoon into the evening.
+Highs today will be in the lower to middle 70s.

 Sunday will feature some peeks of sunshine but an approaching front approaching from the west will bring us scattered showers and thunderstorms.
 The best chance for the showers and thunderstorms seems will be during the afternoon.
 With a switch in the wind direction, it will be a little warmer on Sunday with highs in the middle to upper 70s.
 The front will still be close enough for a couple of showers and thunderstorms to be around Monday with more clouds than sunshine.
 Highs will be in the lower to middle 70s.